aeroimperial-optimization/QUINOPT/README.txt

 % ======================================================================= %
                             (3) LICENCE
 % ======================================================================= %
-QUINTOPT is distrubuted under the terms of the GNU Lesser General Public Licence (LGPL) v3.0.
+QUINOPT is distrubuted under the terms of the GNU Lesser General Public Licence (LGPL) v3.0.
 You should have received a file named "LICENCE.txt." containing the licence terms; if not, you can find the licence at